Constitutional Law on the California Bar Exam

-Constitutional Law does not always appear on the California Bar Exam.
-It shows up about once every 2–3 exams.
-It tends to be tested on its own, though it is sometimes combined with Real Property or Criminal Law.
-(When it is combined with Real Property, takings and the substantive Due Process Clause tends to be tested.)
+Constitutional Law does not appear on the essay portion of every California Bar Exam.
+Instead, it shows up about once every two to three California Bar Exam administrations.
+Constitutional Law tends to be tested on its own, although it is sometimes combined with Real Property or Criminal Law.
+(When Constitutional Law is combined with Real Property, takings and the substantive Due Process Clause tend to be tested.)

-The good news is that you can apply general MBE law to a Constitutional Law question.
-California law has not been tested on Constitutional Law questions.
+The good news is that you can apply general MBE law to a Constitutional Law essay question, as California law has not been tested on Constitutional Law essay questions.

 2. Be aware of the highly tested issues.

-The State Bar of California tests certain issues over and over again on Constitutional Law questions.
+The State Bar of California tests certain Constitutional Law issues repeatedly.
 (We have a more detailed overview of these issues in our California Bar Exam One-Sheets.)

 - The Dormant Commerce Clause: States may not discriminate against interstate commerce or unreasonably burden interstate commerce.
-Discriminatory laws are struck down unless they can pass strict scrutiny.
-A nondiscriminatory law is upheld if it serves an important state interest and does not impose an unreasonable burden on interstate commerce.
+Laws that discriminate against interstate commerce are struck down unless they can pass strict scrutiny.
+A law that burdens interstate commerce but does not discriminate against interstate commerce is upheld if it serves an important state interest and does not impose an unreasonable burden on interstate commerce.

 - The Establishment Clause and Free Exercise Clause

-3. Be aware of the approach you should use to highly tested topics.
+3. Be aware of ways to approach highly tested topics.

-We recommend looking at past essays so you can see how to approach the highly tested Constitutional Law issues.
+We recommend looking at past California Bar Exam essays so you can see how to approach the highly tested Constitutional Law issues.

 - When free speech is an issue, you should give a brief overview of how the plaintiff needs to have standing and how a government actor must be found.

-- When the Equal Protection Clause or Due Process Clause is tested, you should give an overview of all the levels of scrutiny before zeroing in on the appropriate one.
+- When the Equal Protection Clause or Due Process Clause is tested, you should give an overview of all the levels of scrutiny before focusing on the appropriate one.

-Getting a general approach for these highly tested issues will help you maximize your score and it will save you time since you won’t have to spend too much time thinking about what to write if you already have an approach.
+- Preparing a general approach for these highly tested issues will help you maximize your score and will save you time since you will not have to spend as much time thinking about what to write.

-The best way to get good at Constitutional Law on the California Bar Exam is to practice essays!
-Not only will you become acquainted with how Constitutional Law is tested, but you also will be helping boost your MBE score, since you will see 25 scored Constitutional Law questions on the MBE!
+The best way to get good at Constitutional Law on the California Bar Exam is to practice writing answers to essay questions.
+Not only will you become acquainted with how Constitutional Law is tested on the essay portion of the California Bar Exam, but you will also help boost your MBE score, since you will see 25 scored Constitutional Law questions on the MBE!

 Here are a few essay questions with student answers that we recommend you practice to get exposed to some highly tested topics in Constitutional Law essay questions:

-- July 2016 essay question and student answer (see essay question #4 on the exam)
+- July 2016 Constitutional Law essay: this essay covers procedural due process, free speech, standing, and the Eleventh Amendment (see essay question #4 on the exam).

 Good luck studying for the California Bar Exam!